Darvaron/TweetEmotionRecognition/README.md

 # TweetEmotionDetection
-Emotion detection in tweets in real time from a given hashtag.
+Emotion detection in tweets in real time from a given word or hashtag.

 ### Installation
 ```